Skip to main content

 Moderate(65%)

-ITALIAN 750 GOLD OMEGA-STYLE CHAIN NECKLACE: GEMSTONE & CRAFT ANALYSIS
+ITALIAN 750 GOLD OMEGA-STYLE CHAIN NECKLACE: IDENTIFICATION

 This appears to be a flexible, gold omega-style chain necklace, characterized by its flat, smooth, and often reflective surface.
 The links are tightly woven, creating a continuous, snakeskin-like texture.
 Omega chains typically offer a sleek, modern aesthetic and are often worn as stand-alone pieces or with a pendant.
 The clasp is a lobster claw type, which is a common and secure mechanism.